 Providing added login security features can help mitigate credential stuffing.
 Enabling features like two-factor authentication and requiring users to fill out captchas when logging in both also help stop malicious bots.
 While these are both features that inconvenience users, many would agree that minimizing the security threat is worth the inconvenience.

 The strongest protection against credential stuffing is a bot management service.
 Bot management uses rate limiting combined with an IP reputation database to stop malicious bots from making login attempts without impacting legitimate logins.
-Cloudflare Bot Management, which gathers data from 425 billion requests routed through the Cloudflare network each day, can identify and stop credential-stuffing bots with very high accuracy.
+Cloudflare Bot Management, which gathers data from 25 million average requests per second routed through the Cloudflare network, can identify and stop credential-stuffing bots with very high accuracy.